microsoft/azure-spring-apps-training/08-build-a-spring-cloud-gateway/README.md

 ## Configure the application

-In `src/main/resources/application.properties`, add this configuration line so that Spring Cloud Gateway uses Eureka to discover the available microservices:
+Rename `src/main/resources/application.properties` to `src/main/resources/application.yml`, and add the following configuration:

 ```
-spring.cloud.gateway.discovery.locator.enabled=true
+spring:
+  cloud:
+    gateway:
+      discovery:
+        locator:
+          enabled: true
+      globalcors:
+        corsConfigurations:
+          '[/**]':
+            allowedOrigins: "*"
+            allowedMethods:
+              - GET

 ```

+-  The `spring.cloud.gateway.discovery.locator.enabled=true` part is to configure Spring Cloud Gateway to use Eureka to discover the available microservices.
+-  The `spring.cloud.gateway.globalcors.corsConfiguration` part is to allow CORS requests to our gateway.
+This will be helpful in the next guide, when we will add a front-end that is not hosted on Azure Spring Cloud.

 ## Create the application on Azure Spring Cloud